-The stress Black parents feel encompasses a sense of hopelessness and confusion about knowing how to protect their children or knowing how to prepare their children to function and protect themselves.
-Given the health risks associated with racial trauma, it is recommended that seeking mental health support, whether individual therapy or group therapy, is one of the keys to processing trauma and buffering stress as a Black parent.
+The stress Black parents feel encompasses a sense of hopelessness and confusion about knowing how to protect their children and prepare them to function and protect themselves.
+Given the health risks associated with racial trauma, seeking mental health support, whether individual therapy or group therapy, can be one of the keys to processing trauma and buffering stress as a Black parent.

 Racial Stress & Concerns Faced by Black Parents

 Black people are two times more likely to be killed by police than white Americans, particularly Black males.
-It is said that approximately 1,300 Black people have been killed by police in the last five years.
 Some of these incidents are captured on social media or camera footage.
 With easy accessibility to these horrific incidents, at times replayed at an inordinate rate, these repeated exposures heighten the stress of Black parents and their children.

 - Racial profiling